karianpour/react-hichestan-datetimepicker/README.md

 ### Features

-- Farsi digits are rendered, and the farsi keyboeard is supported as well as latin.
+- Farsi digits are rendered, and the farsi keyboard is supported as well as latin.
 - Date picker, with month click and year click to change.
 - Ability to type the date.
 - Focus to the next field on enter.